MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-manage-builds.md

 1. In the System Center Configuration Manager console, go to __Software Library > Windows 10 Servicing > Windows Update for Business Policies__.
 2. On the Home tab, in the Create group, select __Create Windows Update for Business Policy__ to open the Create Windows Update for Business Policy Wizard.
 3. On the General page, provide a name and description for the policy.
-4. On the Deferral Policies page, go to __Defer Feature Updates>Branch readiness level__, select the ring from which a device will receive Insider Preview builds (Windows Insider build-Fast, Windows Insider build-Slow, Windows Insider build-Release Preview).
+4. On the Deferral Policies page, go to __Defer Feature Updates>Branch readiness level__, select the ring from which you want devices to receive Insider Preview builds (Windows Insider build-Fast, Windows Insider build-Slow, Windows Insider build-Release Preview).
 You can also defer or pause Insider Preview builds using the __Deferral period__ and __Pause Feature updates__ settings
 5. Complete the wizard to create the new deferral policy.
 6. To deploy your Windows Update for Business deferral policy, on the Home tab, click __Deploy Windows Update for Business Policy__ and assign the collection to which you want to deploy the policy.

 For more information, see [Configure Windows Update for Business deferral policies](https://docs.microsoft.com/en-us/sccm/sum/deploy-use/integrate-windows-update-for-business-windows-10).

-### Set using using Microsoft Intune
+### Set using Microsoft Intune
 1. Log into the [Azure portal](https://portal.azure.com) and select __Intune__ under __Resources__.
 2. Navigate to __Device configuration > Profiles > Create profile__.
 3. From the __Profile type__ drop-down list, choose __Device restrictions__.
 4. In __Settings__ select __Reporting and Telemetry__ and set __Share usage data__ to "Enhanced" or "Full".
 (To enable installation of Insider Preview builds on a device, telemetry must be set to enhanced or higher.)
 5. Go to __Software Update>Windows 10 Update Rings__.
 Click “+” to create an Update Ring policy.
 6. Under __Servicing Channel__, select "Fast" or "Slow" to assign Insider Preview builds from an Insider Preview Ring.
-See [Windows readiness levels and flight rings](wip-4-biz-flight-levels-and-rings.md) for more information about each choice.
 7. Adjust __Feature update deferral period__ if you want to defer deployment of Insider Preview builds for a certain number of days after release.
 8. Click __OK__ and __Create__ to set policy.
 9. Go to __Assignments__ to assign the policy to users and devices.
 Note: you can create groups with one or more users or devices in Intune under __Groups__.